When I upgraded the lighting in my garage, one of the things that really concerned me was whether my new LED lights would attract bugs.

 We naturally prefer cool-white lights, especially for detail work.
-However, you can use primarily warmer yellow lights outdoors to help keep bugs away.
+However, warmer colors, like red or yellow light bulbs, will attract fewer bugs.

-Also, make sure all of your screens are in good condition and properly installed.
+Also, ensure your screens are in good condition and properly installed.
 If there are any holes or tears, fix them right away!

-Lastly, many different kinds of bug zappers emit high-frequency sound.
+Lastly, many different kinds of bug lights emit high-frequency sounds.
 These bug zappers use electricity to kill flying insects.
-They attract the insects by emitting light and by a chemical substance that lures them.
+They attract insects by emitting light and a chemical substance that lures them.